 10 Moments that defined Jeff Mills

+Pioneer.
+Visionary.
+Genius.
+There can be no doubt that Jeff Mills is one of the most significant music producers of the modern age.
 From co-founding Underground Resistance to helping to define the blueprint of what we now call ‘techno’, 'The Wizard' is a musician of the sort we’re unlikely to ever witness again...

 'Man From Tomorrow'

 Jacqueline Caux is a French director whose work regularly touches on experiments in modern and contemporary music.
 So it’s hardly surprising that she chose Mills as the main subject in her 2014 documentary, ‘The Man from Tomorrow’.
 An undoubted nod to Mills’ futuristic leanings, the film is less a straightforward profile of Mills than it is a piece that emphasises the themes that define his body of work.
 Screened in Paris, New York and Berlin, the film provides a fascinating insight into the mind of a producer like no other.
-Mills also released a cinematic album to coincide with the release; dark, trippy, dramatic and eerie but also utterly captivating, it stands up expertly alongside some of his most accomplished productions.
+Mills also released a cinematic soundtrack to coincide with the release; dark, trippy, dramatic and eerie but also utterly captivating, it stands up expertly alongside some of his most accomplished productions.

 Copyright Thrust Publishing Ltd. Permission to use quotations from this article is granted subject to appropriate credit being given to www.djmag.com as the source.